Optional workflow description that is rendered as a comment in the generated# GitHub Actions YAML file (.lock.yml)# (optional)description: "Description of the workflow"

 # List of git tag names or patterns to exclude from push events (supports # wildcards) # (optional) tags-ignore: [] # Array of strings

-# Pull request event trigger that runs the workflow when pull requests are # created, updated, or closed # (optional) pull_request: # List of pull request event types to trigger on # (optional) types: [] # Array of strings
+# Pull request event trigger that runs the workflow when pull requests are # created, updated, or closed # (optional) pull_request: # Pull request event types to trigger on.
+Note: 'converted_to_draft' and # 'ready_for_review' represent state transitions (events) rather than states. # While technically valid to listen for both, consider if you need to handle both # transitions or just one. # (optional) types: [] # Array of strings

 # Branches to filter on # (optional) branches: [] # Array of strings